ericbets/danby/README.md

 Danby
 ===================

 Lightweight approach to grpc microservices in the browser.
+No client side lib required.

 Usage
 --------